 The Panel is scheduled to meet on the following dates.
 (Meetings to be held at Ofcom’s offices in London unless otherwise indicated):

 Meeting agendas will be published here.

-The Community Radio Fund Panel comprises of three Non-Executive Members.
+The Community Radio Fund Panel comprises two Non-Executive Members and one Executive Member.
 Its members are:

 Wendy is a consultant who works with the world's leading broadcasters in implementing strategy and managing change.
 She delivers training in leadership skills and journalistic ethics, particularly for public service broadcasters in emerging democracies.
 She also offers specialist radio consultancy services based on 21 years working at senior levels of the BBC including BBC Radio 4, 5Live and Radio One.

 Wendy joined the Board on 1 January 2009.
 Her appointment runs until 31 March 2022.